 - communicate with internal colleagues to understand the needs of departments and the organisation as a whole

-- work with external stakeholders to understand and investigate feedback into the service, function, or product provided
+- work with external stakeholders to understand and investigate feedback about the service, function, or product provided

-- use data modelling practices to analyse your findings and create suggestions for strategic and operational improvements and changes
+- use data modelling practices and business analysis techniques to analyse your findings and create suggestions for strategic and operational improvements and changes

-- consider opportunities and potential risks attached to suggestions you make
+- consider opportunities and potential risks attached to the suggestions you make

 - identify the processes and information technology required to introduce your recommendations

-- gain agreement, usually from senior management, of the best method of introducing your recommendations to the business
+- gain agreement, usually from senior management, on the best method of introducing your recommendations to the business

 - communicate the benefits of your recommendations across departments and help to address any uncertainty and concern

-- produce written documentation to support your work, report on your findings and to present to stakeholders when necessary
+- produce written documentation to support your work, report on your findings and to present information clearly to stakeholders when necessary

 - support staff and teams in making your recommended changes, including helping to resolve any issues